 Finally, we get to the best part – the remainder after all costs are considered.
 Planning for at least a 10% margin for each product based on monthly sales will ensure that there is excess to invest back into the shop.

 Remember, you’ve already paid yourself through the 35% allocated to payroll.
-This excess profit margin is highly important towards maintaining and growing the business.
+This excess profit margin is highly important for maintaining and growing the business.
 Some of this can be set aside to pay back any loans for the initial investment, or to pay yourself back for that “loan” to the business for startup costs.

 The rest should go towards repairs, maintenance of existing assets, and investment into a growth plan.
 A growth plan doesn’t necessarily mean opening a new shop or acquiring more space but could be used to gain more customers or keep their interest.
-Advertising and marketing endeavors should be considered part of the investment into growth, as well as paying for new equipment, furniture, or other assets in order to upgrade the level of quality of your shop.

 While it may seem easy to “skim off the top” and keep this 10% for yourself, that is a short-term mindset that ignores the potential organic growth of the business over time if that money had been invested back into the company.
-If you want to keep your coffee shop running, plan on returning at least 10% of sales back into the shop.
+If you want to keep your coffee shop running, plan on returning at least 10% of sales to the shop.

 In the end, being confident in the cost breakdown of a coffee shop can enable you to determine whether it is a profitable endeavor to pursue.
-Knowing which type of shop you want to open, identifying the startup costs and what to expect during the regular course of business is the first step to opening your own coffee shop.
+Knowing which type of shop you want to open, identifying the startup costs, and what to expect during the regular course of business is the first step to opening your coffee shop.

-Remember that the startup costs are an investment into the future potential of your coffee shop – as long as it is invested wisely, spending more upfront to provide a wider menu or a larger space typically translates into higher profit potential and sales volume.
-If you are comfortable spending more, you may be able to find more success through the wider options you are able to provide.
-Build your prices for each product based on your estimated sales in order to ensure you are selling at a profit.
+If you are comfortable spending more, you may be able to find more success through the wider options you can provide.
+Build your prices for each product based on your estimated sales to ensure you are selling at a profit.
 With a good amount of research and an understanding of the underlying costs, you can determine if starting a coffee shop is right for you.

 Frequently Asked Questions